-The Norbert Gate, which connects the abbey with the agricultural area, is one of three candidates for the fourth edition of the Immovable Heritage Award.
-A granary in a past life, the Norbert Gate currently houses the Alamire Foundation’s ‘Library of Voices’.
+The Norbertuspoort, which connects the abbey with the agricultural area, has won the audience prize of the fourth edition of the Immovable Heritage Award.
+A granary in a past life, the Norbertuspoort currently houses the Alamire Foundation’s ‘Library of Voices’.
 “We study and valorise musical heritage.”

 explains Bart Demuyt, Director of the Alamire Foundation and, since 2016, a Senior Innovation Manager of Musical Heritage at KU Leuven.
 Since 2011, Demuyt has been working at the Mariapoort at the abbey, where Alamire launched the ‘House of Polyphony’, a popular destination for both research and music professionals.

 Open house and meeting place